 You're staring at a recipe.
-Your measuring cup only goes to 4 cups.
+Practically speaking, your measuring cup only goes to 4 cups.
 It calls for 3 quarts of chicken broth.
 Now what?

 Yeah.
 Been there.